UHDanke/gd_docs/triggers/follows.md

 ## Mechanics

-Advanced Follow Y works on individual objects only - it ignores all group or object links.
+Advanced Follow Y works on individual objects only - it ignores ID Parents and object links.
 It does not use velocities, so it will be treated like other moves by Advanced Follow triggers.

 Advanced Follow Y movements are processed before Advanced Follow.